kachristensen/Current-Dnd-Campaigns/Session Notes/Session 4 -.md

 - Main Group
 	- Mr. Portshire snuck off very obviously, dropped all his stuff, picked them up, left two notes.
 One a letter, one a painting.
 Srns moved off, Vali woke up Cass.
 		- His letter - he doesn't want to kill a bunch of people, going to go back and save Tavius.
+	- Cass took watch with Cheria, she said she was going to take the kids and Elaine home.
+Small sleepy farm outside of Hillshire.